Introduction to Electrodynamics

 Introduction to Electrodynamics is a textbook by physicist David J. Griffiths.
 Generally regarded as a standard undergraduate text on the subject, it began as lecture notes that have been perfected over time.
 Its most recent edition, the fifth, was published in 2023 by Cambridge University Press.
 This book uses SI units (what it calls the mks convention) exclusively.
 A table for converting between SI and Gaussian units is given in Appendix C.

-Griffiths said he was able to reduce the price of his textbook on quantum mechanics simply by changing the publisher, from Pearson to Cambridge University Press.
+Griffiths said he was able to reduce the price of his textbook on quantum mechanics simply by changing the publisher, from Pearson Education to Cambridge University Press.
 He has done the same with this one.
 (See the ISBN in the box to the right.)